 When Charlie celebrated his first birthday he had already been on 18 flights, many of them transatlantic from living in the USA for the first year of his life.
 We have learnt a great deal since our first flight with Charlie as a newborn.
-This article aims to provide you with an essential packing list so that you can be prepared for flying with your baby or young child…
+This article aims to provide you with an essential packing list for flying with a baby or young child so that you can be prepared for your first take off!

 Antibacterial wipes and hand gel – Since our first flight I have always cleaned our seating area on the plane.
 Babies and young children have a habit of wanting to touch absolutely everything…. trays, seat belts, windows… if they can reach it they will touch it and airplanes are grubby places!
 These Milton sterilising wipes are great as is the Milton anti bacterial hand gel.

 Spare clothes for the whole family – If you have space in your nappy bag throw in a spare top for you and hubby as well as your children.
 A friend of mine travelled across to Dubai covered in baby sick, not a good look for attempting to get a complimentary hotel upgrade!

 Small changing bag – I have always travelled with a large nappy bag (containing baby toys, food etc) and smaller changing bag (containing just nappy, wipes, creams, etc).
 Just taking the changing bag into the toilets is so much easier than bumping your large bag into fellow flyers down the aisles with a wriggling baby in your arms!
 This Skip Hop Pronto mini changing bag is cute or for practicality and a smaller budget I like this hand bag size changing mat.